andyc99/miu-xinput/README.md

 }
 ```

-See the original XArcade Xinput project for further mappings which are possible to other controller sticks and buttons.
+See the original XArcade Xinput project for further mappings which are possible for other controller sticks and buttons.

 The syntax is JSON, where the key on the left is one of [System.Windows.Forms.Keys](https://msdn.microsoft.com/en-us/library/system.windows.forms.keys(v=vs.110).aspx#Anchor_1), and the value is an array of `[controllerIndex, controllerButtonOrAxis, ...parameters]`